Guidance to the work of the FCO's Treaty Section

 - registering with the United Nations details of treaties that have entered into force for the UK

 This document is a guide to some of the important elements of the UK’s treaty practice and procedure.
-It provides a link to UK Treaties Online (UKTO), an interactive database enabling users of this site to research details of bilateral and multilateral treaties applying to the UK, and contact details for an enquiry service which can help explain or clarify information on bilateral and multilateral treaties applying to the UK.
+It provides a link UKTO, an interactive database enabling users of this site to research details of bilateral and multilateral treaties applying to the UK, and contact details for an enquiry service which can help explain or clarify information on bilateral and multilateral treaties applying to the UK.

 If you would like to download a reusable version of the data it is available on the Treaties website.
 Read also the .